 Cakes: My absolute favorite way to use it is for carrot cake.
 It also tastes amazing on red velvet cake, too.

 Cupcakes: If frosting cupcakes, I typically add 1-2 more cups of powdered sugar so that it holds it’s shape.
-It tastes amazing piped on chocolate cupcakes, vanilla cupcakes, red velvet brownie cupcakes and carrot cake cupcakes.
+It tastes amazing piped on chocolate cupcakes, vanilla cupcakes, churro cupcakes and carrot cake cupcakes.
 Click here to learn how to frost a cupcake.

 Cookies: Sugar cookies or sugar cookie bars topped with this frosting are my jam!
 They both compliment each other so well.
 It also tastes great over pumpkin cookies or sandwiched between pumpkin whoopie pies.